futurice/masifunde-fe/README.md

 automatically runs EsLint to check if the code complies with the rules if it fails then it will not push to git branch.

+### Contentful model naming convention
+Meta data:
+* metaTitle - Title of the web page shown in the tab of the browser
+* metaDescription - SEO (150 chars)

+Hero (hero image not through Contentful):
+* heroTitle - Text on top of the hero image

+Page intro:
+* introHeading - The main header on the page (usually the h1)
+* introMarkdown - The intro text to the page

+Banner:
+* bannerTitle
+* bannerButtonText

+Page section:
+For each section of the page, we prefix the fields with "section<number>":
+* section2Title
+* section2Markdown
+* section2Image
+* section2List
+* section2ReferenceList

 ## Api Reference

 The project uses [Contentful](https://www.contentful.com/) javascript package.
 To understand better